 - Graduated sanctions and incentives.

-- Treatment services.
+- Treatment and rehabilitation services.

 Drug courts are usually managed by a nonadversarial and multidisciplinary team including judges, prosecutors, defense attorneys, community corrections, social workers and treatment service professionals.
 Support from stakeholders representing law enforcement, the family and the community is encouraged through participation in hearings, programming and events like graduation.